rpy2/rpy2/doc/rinterface-memorymanagement.rst

    Starting with version 4.0, R not longer uses `NAMED` to keep track of whether an R object can be collected.
 It is now using a reference-counting system.

-Whenever the pass-by-value paradigm is applied stricly, garbage collection is straightforward as objects only live within the scope they are declared, but R is using a slight modification of this in order to minimize memory usage.
+Whenever the pass-by-value paradigm is applied strictly, garbage collection is straightforward as objects only live within the scope they are declared, but R is using a slight modification of this in order to minimize memory usage.
 Each R object has an